Matt Fradd

 In keeping with Mary’s role of bringing people to Jesus, it seems only fitting that an Algonquin monster which parallels the evils she helped cleanse in Mexico can also be interpreted as an antithesis to Christ’s Holy Eucharist… just like the European vampire.
 In my very first post for the month of October, I contrasted the parallel imagery between the Holy Eucharist and the Resurrection with that of the Western vampire archetype.
 It is often interpreted that vampires resonate as a symbol of the unholy, due to how they are an inversion of the Christ figure.
 Jesus rose from the dead with a glorified body, more alive and radiant than before.
 And he gives life by infinitely offering his ever-living transubstantiated flesh and blood to consume.
 Meanwhile, the vampire rises from the dead as this undead husk, whose existence shuns the light like a soul living in a state of damnation.
 And it must infinitely take blood from humans to sustain what little emulation of life it has.
 While sharing that post, I compared the initial shocked reactions of Christ’s listeners to his Eucharistic command with the common cultural taboos of cannibalism, citing the Arabian ghouls and Native American wendigos as flesh-eating equivalents to the blood-drinking vampires.
 This clash of imagery seems to come full circle here too, with how the Aztecs’ methods of worshiping their gods through human sacrifice sometimes involved ritual cannibalism, before that evil was stopped and Mexico’s population would now be consuming the Eucharist.

-With many evolving variants of the wendigo folklore, there is another recurring detail which is thought to illustrate the deadly sin of Greed… in a way which a Christian could also relate to.
+With many evolving variants of the wendigo folklore, there is another recurring detail which is thought to illustrate the deadly sin of Greed… in a way that Christians could also relate to.
 In many versions of the folk tales, wendigos also have varying kinds and degrees of supernatural power.
 Sometimes, wendigos would have the ability to grow in size with every meal, while remaining just as gaunt and emaciated as before.
 A wendigo that has eaten a lot could grow into a giant, yet still experience the pain of perpetual starvation and a compulsion to consume ever increasing amounts, just to feel the same fleeting relief.
 A popular interpretation is that Algonquin tribes started to emphasize that symbolism of their wendigo stories more, in the wake of some European settlers unethically seizing the land in the name of Manifest Destiny.
 Incidentally, I remember apologists like Bishop Robert Barron repeatedly describing Greed as an attempt to fill that God-shaped hole in one’s heart with material goods.
 When one seeks infinite fulfillment from finite created things, such idolatry could lead to vicious cycle where a person keeps futilely trying to satisfy oneself with increasing amounts of goods and pleasures.
 It could get to the point where one possesses enough for himself to make many people happy and grateful, yet still feel deprived and “starving”.

 Over the decades since the 20th century, wendigos have become a more popular monster in mainstream pop-culture, though the depictions have undergone various changes like a game of Telephone.
 One of the earliest examples I know of is Algernon Blackwood’s 1910 novella, “The Wendigo”, about a pair of Scottish hunters and their guides who go for a trip into the Canadian wilderness during winter.
 They are stalked by a paranormal presence, which eventually drives one of their guides, Défago, mad and chases him off into the night.
 By the time they come upon Défago again, he is delirious and dies from exposure, while their frightened Native American cook believes Défago had seen the wendigo.
 That novella has influenced and/or been praised by later horror writers including H.P.
 Lovecraft, with Alvin Schwartz even incorporating an abridged version of “The Wendigo” in his “Scary Stories to Tell in the Dark” anthology books (albeit with some alterations).
 Though, this novella and its derivatives have drifted away from the Wendigo’s original symbolism of cannibalism and greed, depicting the entity more as a malevolent nature spirit in general.
 Going further, 2001’s independent film by Larry Fessenden, “Wendigo”, portrays the titular demon partially taking the form of a deer which the protagonist accidentally hit with his car.
-Arguably that cult film is one of the earliest films popularize the trope of having wendigos sport antlers, wear a deer skull, or even be a half-man/half-deer monster akin to the were-beast archetype.
+Arguably that cult film is one of the earliest films to popularize the trope of having wendigos sport antlers, wear a deer skull, or even be a half-man/half-deer monster akin to the were-beast archetype.
 A prime example of later works following that trend is the 2021 film produced by Guillermo del Toro, “Antlers”, loosely based on a short story by Nick Antosca called “The Quiet Boy”.
 Though, the same Larry Fessenden would go on to help write the 2015 video game, “Until Dawn”, which portrays its wendigos in a manner much more faithful to the original folklore.

 To supplement this, here is the specific article I quoted, along with some educational videos on Our Lady of Guadalupe and clips from the pop-culture works portraying wendigos...